timguy/GyroToKey/GyroToKey/readme.md

  * awkward key presses
  	* Settings in robot class:
  		* robot.setAutoWaitForIdle(true); //make it more precise but slow
- 	* Maybe build threads to be faster?
+ 	* Changed from Observer pattern to multi thread application communicating via queues.
+To slow processing of incoming UDP is not the reason :-/.
+Still hanging keys and delays while key presses
+ 		* Disadvantage now: No seperation in main now if gui should started or not.
+Now it's always started (now issue due to multi threaded)
+ * Ideas:
- * Ideas: configure treshholds in properties or via a GUI, more keystroker classes for other games
+ 	* configure treshholds in properties or via a GUI
+ 	* more keystroker classes for other games
+ 	* interfaces for everything to cope with different android applications or games